Fewer students accepted on UK degree courses than last year – Ucas

 Ucas said 79% of 18-year-old applicants from the UK have gained a place at their first choice university or college, which is down from 81% last year but up from 74% in 2019 – the year before the pandemic.

-Nearly one in ten (9%) have not been placed at their first or insurance choice and are now in clearing, Ucas said, compared to 7% last year and 12% in 2019.
+Nearly one in 10 (9%) have not been placed at their first or insurance choice and are now in clearing, Ucas said, compared with 7% last year and 12% in 2019.

-The number of 18-year-olds from the most disadvantaged backgrounds in the UK to gain places on courses is 25,760 this year, compared to 26,440 last year.
+The number of 18-year-olds from the most disadvantaged backgrounds in the UK to gain places on courses is 25,760 this year, compared with 26,440 last year.

-The admissions service said this means that for every disadvantaged student, 2.30 advantaged students progress compared to 2.29 last year.
+The admissions service said this means that for every disadvantaged student, 2.30 advantaged students progress compared with 2.29 last year.

 Overall, 51,210 international students (all ages, all domiciles) have been accepted – down 2.3% on last year.
-The top three countries with placed applicants are China, India and Hong Kong.
+The top three countries/regions with placed applicants are China, India and Hong Kong.

 Clare Marchant, Ucas chief executive, said: “Firstly, I want to say a huge congratulations to the hundreds of thousands of students up and down the country who are celebrating their results and next steps today.